Hike Messenger: Application

-Features
+Timeline of Features

-From 15 April 2014, Hike is offering unlimited free SMS called Hike Offline through credits, earned by users from regular chatting for offline use to get a seamless experience as connectivity is still a major issue in many parts of India.
-To engage 80 percent of its audience who are under 25 years age group, Hike introduced features that find resonance with the local market such as Last Seen Privacy and localized sticker packs.
-It also introduced a two-way chat theme which was an industry-first innovation, allowing users to change the chat background for themselves and for their friends simultaneously.
-The app also started showing live Cricket scores in collaboration with Cricbuzz, news, casual games, social media feed, while one can do shopping, recharge and ticket booking with Hike Wallet.
-Hike brought large file transfer support which equipped users to share 100 MB files of all formats with discussion on further increasing the size limit to 1 GB.
+On 15 April 2014, Hike introduced unlimited free SMS via a service called Hike Offline, through credits earned by users from regular chatting, as connectivity is still a major issue in many parts of India.
+In an attempt to appeal to its younger users, Hike introduced features that find resonance with the local market, such as Last Seen Privacy and localized sticker packs.
+It also introduced a two-way chat theme, allowing users to change the chat background for themselves and for their friends simultaneously.
+The app also started showing live Cricket scores in collaboration with Cricbuzz, as well as news, casual games, and social media feeds.
+Hike also added a file transfer service, allowing files less than 100MB of all formats, with a view on further increasing the size limit to 1 GB.

 With the launch of version 2.9.2.0 in January 2015, Hike implemented support for sending uncompressed images and a "quick upload" feature optimized for 2G speed.
 Later that month, Hike introduced a voice calling feature for its users.
-In September 2015, Hike launched free group calls support with up to 100 people in a simultaneous conference call environment.
+In September 2015, Hike launched free group call support with up to 100 people in a simultaneous conference call environment.
 In November 2016, Hike announced the launch of a feature called Stories that allows people to share real-life moments using fun live filters which automatically get deleted after 48 hours, and a new camera design with localized filters.
 Hike 4.0 launched on 26 August 2015 with the tagline 'Got a Gang?
-Get on Hike'.
-The latest update makes the app five times faster, highly optimized for low-end phones and poor network conditions.
-It supports photo filters and doodles, bite-sized news updates in under a 100 characters.
+Get on Hike.
+Hike 4.0 was an optimization-focused update, increasing the performance of the app on poor networks.
+It supported photo filters, doodles, and bite-sized news updates in under 100 characters.
 Hike launched News Feed with Hindi language support on 29 September 2015 to cater for the needs of the non-English population.
 Hike launched version 3.5 as the biggest update for Windows Phone 8.1 during December 2015 which changed the user interface for more simpler navigation, supported sending unlimited non-media files and documents of any format and better group admin settings.
-It also included ten brand-new chat themes.
+It also included ten brand new chat themes.